 - ¾ cup dates, soaked in water for at least 2 hours

 - 1 tbsp nut butter or tahini

-- 3 tbsp rice malt syrup
+- 3 tbsp any light-coloured sweetener, such as rice malt syrup or maple syrup

 - 8 Table of Plenty Dark Chocolate Mini Rice Cakes

 - ¼ cup cocoa or raw cacao powder